 - i.
-To direct the Respondent to forthwith complete all pending construction and hand over possession of the subject flat to the Complainant at the earliest, within a fixed and enforceable timeframe to be determined by this Honourable Authority. - ii.
-To direct the Respondent to pay interest on the total amounts paid by the Complainant, calculated from the promised date of possession as per the Agreement for Sale until the actual date of handover, at the rate prescribed under the Act. - iii.
-To direct the Respondent to pay adequate compensation for the severe mental anguish, financial strain, health issues, and loss of professional time suffered by the Complainant as a direct result of the inordinate delay in the project's completion and the ongoing burden of loan EMIs.
+To direct the Respondent to forthwith complete all pending construction and hand over possession of the subject flat to the Complainant at the earliest, within a fixed and enforceable timeframe to be determined by this Honourable Authority, failing which to impose strict penalties upon the Respondent. - ii.
+To direct the Respondent to pay adequate compensation to the Complainant for the severe mental distress, financial strain, and disruption to personal and professional life suffered as a direct result of the Respondent's negligence, false promises, lack of transparency, and the prolonged delay in the completion of the project.

-C. Counter filed by the Respondents.
+C. Counter by the Respondent.